 Read more: Visiting Madrid on a budget

-Day 4: Madrid > Lisbon
+Day 4: Madrid > Porto

-Day 5: Lisbon
+Day 5: Porto

 Wander through the grand Praça do Comércio square and explore the narrow winding cobblestone streets of medieval Alfama, the city’s oldest district, where you’ll find Lisbon’s Cathedral and the hilltop São Jorge Castle.
 Prepare yourself for a workout as Lisbon is one hilly city – though that does make for some fantastic views.

 Take a boat trip down the Tagus River to Belém, where you’ll find the Jerónimos Monastery and Belém Tower.
-And make sure to try some Portuguese specialities, like bacalhau (salt cod), ginjinha (cherry liqueur) and of course the infamous – and delicious – pastéis de nata custard tarts.
+And make sure to try Portuguese specialities like bacalhau (salt cod), ginjinha (cherry liqueur) and of course the infamous – and delicious – pastéis de nata custard tarts.
 You can try dishes from top local chefs at the Time Out Market food hall.

-Day 7: Porto
+Day 7: Lisbon

 How much does it cost?